BarisAlbayrakIEEE/StructuralAnalysis/README.md

 For example, while sizing the EOs involved in an SC, all SAs assigned to the SC must be evaluated.
 Hence, the SCs also shall define the procedures to run the analyses.
 This is the structural inspectability window for the SCs which involves the structural sizing as well.

+The structural sizing interfaace within the SCs is conceptually different than the one defined within the EOs.
+An SC involve a nomber of EOs.
+The structural sizing within the SC is the orchestration of the sizing procedures of the involved EOs.
+It considers the behaviours of the EOs and the assigned SAs at the same time.
+For example, sizing for SC_Panel shall consider the involved panel and striffener at the same time.
+The side stiffener may not provide enough support which causes a failure.
+Hence, both the panel and the stiffener shall be considered while sizing.
+Besides, the sizing strategy corresponding to the panel pressure analysis would be different than the one corresponding to the panel buckling analysis.

 The SAA shall have a wide range of reporting facilities.
 Some of them would be a part of "in progress" utilities while some others satisfies the "documentation" requirements.